mitmedialab/MediaCloud-Dashboard/README.md

 Modules allow you to define new endpoints on the server as well as additional models, views, models, and front-end routes.
-To begin, create a folder under '''app''' with the name of your module.
+To begin, create a folder under `app` with the name of your module.
-Add a '''views.py''' file which will contain the new flask http endpoints.
+Add a `views.py` file which will contain the new flask http endpoints.
-Then create a file called '''__init__.py''' in that directory so python will recognize it as a package, and include a line to import views.py.
+Then create a file called `__init__.py` in that directory so python will recognize it as a package, and include a line to import views.py.

     mkdir app/foo
     touch app/views.py
     echo "import views" > app/foo/__init__.py

-Within the module directory, create a '''static''' directory to hold javascript, css, images, etc. and a '''templates''' directory to hold the server-side jinja2 templates:
+Within the module directory, create a `static` directory to hold javascript, css, images, etc. and a `templates` directory to hold the server-side jinja2 templates:

     mkdir app/foo/static